Free SEO Tools Every Small Business Actually Needs

 Screaming Frog is the gold standard for technical SEO audits.
 The full version costs $259/year.

 The free version?
-It crawls up to 500 URLs.
+Crawls up to 500 URLs.

 For most small business sites, 500 URLs is plenty.
 You can find: